SPEEDRACING Cars - updated pages

 The switch actually reversed the polarity, but with clever gearing this did not reverse the rear wheel drive direction.

 Chassis's are interchangeable.
 Cars could be bought seperated some had lights

 Matchbox introduced chircanes and the ability to overtake made the racing exciting.
-Rare additions were the hump back bridge which was sold with some RPS Turbo sets in the USA.
+Rare additions were the hump back bridge which was sold with some late RPS Turbo sets in the USA.
 The RPS Turbo also had a hand controller with a large green Turbo button on the top.

 The following cars were available both with and without lights:

 '10' Red Porsche, '90' BMW (without lights very rare).

 '66' Capri, '8' Chevy Monza (without lights- very rare)